Run Towards the Finish Line with a Community College Marathon

 Even if you are not a competitive runner, there are many rewarding marathon opportunities on community college campuses.
 For example, as Mlive reveals, nearby residents and students attending Mott Community College, located in Flint, Michigan, are welcome to join the school's "Healing Hands" race.
 Although this 5-kilometer race is not a full marathon, all participants' entry fees are subsequently donated to the nearby Genesee County Free Medical Clinic.

 Elsewhere in the country, schools such as Hartford Community College, located in Bel Air, Maryland, offer fun marathon opportunities for runners of all levels.
-At Hartford, leaders have created a "Walk-A-Marathon" team-based competition, where students work with fellow walkers and runners to complete the 26.2 marathon distance over a set period of time.
+At Hartford, leaders have created a "Walk-A-Marathon" team-based competition, where students work with fellow walkers and runners to complete the 26.2 marathon distance over a set period.
 By offering rewards, group support, and teamwork benefits, Hartford Community College students can partake in fun marathons, regardless of their experience level.

-While each community college may offer its own half marathon or full marathon events, some of the most popular races in the country utilize the support and facilities of local colleges.
-For example, the Arizona Marathon, scheduled for February 14, 2010, brings in hundreds to thousands of athletes ready for the long-distance challenge.
+While each community college may offer its half marathon or full marathon events, some of the most popular races in the country utilize the support and facilities of local colleges.
+For example, the Arizona Marathon, scheduled for February 14, 2010, brings hundreds of thousands of athletes ready for the long-distance challenge.
 The Arizona race takes off from the Estrella Mountain Community College campus, located in Avondale, putting this community college right in the center of the running action.

 The National Championships